 A lot of stuff fits.

 Currently, I have my bag stuffed with my own purse stuff, toddler stuff and first-aid stuff.
-Check out this photo of what came out of my bag:
+Check out the list below to find out what all is currently in my bag!
+It is A LOT!

 If you don’t stuff your bag full (which I usually do, as you can see above), you can even fit a sippy cup or two in the side pockets like so: